For financial entities, risk leaders, and compliance teams

 Timeline and Compliance Milestones

-DORA became fully applicable on 17 January 2025 after a two-year preparation period.
+The Digital Operational Resilience Act (DORA) became fully applicable on 17 January 2025 after a two-year preparation period.
 Technical standards and CTPP designations are now in place, with ongoing oversight and testing obligations.
 Use this timeline to sequence readiness work against supervisory expectations.

 September 2020